Written by Brett Patrontasch, Shyft CEO, on Medium. See the original post here

 A mixture of excitement, fear, and uncertainty filled the air.
 Some excited, eager at the opportunity and ready to jump right in, throwing caution to the wind.
 Some fearful, wanting the outcome, and carefully calculating if they have the skill and strength to complete the challenge.
 Some uncertain, possessing the internal strength, but unsure of their internal confidence to accomplish the task.

 This array of emotions and personality types resembles the response our team would have when propositioned with the challenge: “Let’s go build a venture scaled startup.”

-Neither of these tasks are easy, but both can be accomplished if we work as a team, support each other, and strive relentlessly towards this common objective together.
+Neither of these tasks is easy, but both can be accomplished if we work as a team, support each other, and strive relentlessly towards this common objective together.